Keysearch Review (Keyword Research on a Budget)

 From there, you can get more detailed reports on each of these items.

-It’s a great module with lots of useful data, but what frustrates me is that there is a big focus on a number called Score to Target, which is the keyword difficulty score Keysearch believes you should target.
+It’s a great module with lots of useful data, but what frustrates me is that there is a big focus on a number called Score To Target, which is the keyword difficulty score Keysearch believes you should target.

-As mentioned above, I really don’t like that scoring system because it’s super misleading.
+As mentioned above, I really don’t like that scoring system because it’s misleading.
 These scores are calculated based on outdated SEO concepts.

-Some bloggers do take that score very seriously though, and genuinely believe they should never target keywords with a higher difficulty score than that Score to Target.
+Some bloggers do take that score very seriously though, and genuinely believe they should never target keywords with a higher difficulty score than that Score To Target.
 That leads to missed opportunities, which is a big shame.

 Apart from that, it’s a pretty strong module with great data insights.